jmtayloruk/jmtayloruk.github.io/_posts/2021-08-09-version-control-for-one.md

 along with information about what/why you made the changes/additions that you made.
 By doing this you build up a "tree" of commits that retains the full modification history of the files in your "repository" (a project you are working on).
 This probably works a bit differently from your OS's built-in backup system.
-WIth version control, a version is only committed when you decide to make that happen - it doesn't happen automatically at regular intervals like a backup.
+With version control, a version is only committed when you decide to make that happen - it doesn't happen automatically at regular intervals like a backup.
 But *every* version you commit will always be there for you to look back at - there is no culling of old backups.
 Version control and backups therefore complement each other.